krsdata/programmerlab/wp-content/plugins/custom-facebook-feed/README.txt

 = 2.4.4 =
 * New: If your Facebook posts have been created in more than one language on Facebook then it's now possible to display each language by using the `locale` setting in the shortcode.
 Eg: English: `[custom-facebook-feed locale=en_EN]`, German: `[custom-facebook-feed locale=de_DE]`
-* Fix: Fixed an issue with the order of group posts in some feeds
+* Fix: Fixed an issue with the order of Facebook group posts in some Facebook feeds

 = 2.4.3 =
 * Fix: Fixed a potential security vulnerability
 * Tested with upcoming WordPress 4.6 update

 = 2.4.2 =
-* Tweak: Group wall feed posts are now ordered based on recent activity, rather than by the date they were created, to better reflect the order on the Facebook Group wall.
+* Tweak: Facebook group wall posts are now ordered based on recent activity, rather than by the date they were created, to better reflect the order on the Facebook Group wall.
 * Tweak: The "5 hours ago" date text strings can now be translated directly in the shortcode if you're displaying different feeds in different languages.
 See the bottom of the [Shortcode Options table](https://smashballoon.com/custom-facebook-feed/docs/shortcodes/) for more information.
 * Tweak: Created some specific [setup directions](https://smashballoon.com/custom-facebook-feed/docs/free/) for the free version.
 * Fix: Minor bug fixes